SciProgCentre/visionforge/demo/muon-monitor/README.md

 client requests them.

-Note that in a more traditional approach when client and server are developed separately and possibly using different languages, there would be no benefit of reusing common code.
+Note that in a more traditional approach when client and server are developed separately and possibly using different languages, there would be no common code and benefits associated with it.

 ##### Building project